orbit-love/orbit-model/README.md

 # Orbit KPIs

-Here's a summary of the most important things to measure if you're using the Orbit Model.
+Here's a summary of the most important things to measure when using the Orbit Model.

 | Metric         | Applies To                            | Calculation                              | Tells you...                                     |
 | -------------- | ------------------------------------- | ---------------------------------------- | ------------------------------------------------ |